J-pilon/Chronicle/README.md

 In another terminal, `cd` into *react-front-end* folder.
 Run `npm install` to install the dependencies.
 Then run `npm start` and go to *localhost:3000* in your browser.

 ## Missing Features
 * There isn't a login/logout feature currently.
-If you were to click on the logout button the app will crash.
+If you were to click on the logout button you will be redirected to the home page.
 This feature will be added in the future.

 ## Dependencies
   - react 17.0.2